JamesByers/Beginning-Python-workshop/4_Containers/Containers.md

 my_computer = ('WORK_COMPUTER', 8, 2017)
 ```

 Here, it is not meaningful that the computer name comes before the RAM amount.
 The order could have just as easily been defined differently without consequences.
-Additionally, the elements have mixed data types that are attributes of a whole.
-So, this computer is best represented as a tuple.
+If we are alright with never being able to alter it's contents is best represented as a tuple.

 ----------------------------------